pivotal/docs-tap/install-openshift.hbs.md

 ### <a id='custom-scc'></a> Custom SCC

->**Important:** This section only applies when you install Tanzu Application Platform on Red Hat OpenShift Container Platform.
+>**Important** This section only applies when you install Tanzu Application Platform on Red Hat OpenShift Container Platform.

 In Red Hat OpenShift, Security Context Constraints (SCC) are used to restrict privileges for pods.
 SCCs define a set of rules that a pod must satisfy to be created.